 Cowes Harbour is the main commercial port for the Isle of Wight and one of the foremost destinations for yachtsmen in the world.
 It can be entered by day or night and at all states of the tide by vessels with draft up to about 3 metres.

 The main hazards when approaching Cowes Harbour are:

 Approaching Cowes from Spithead and the east, look for the Shrape Beacon, about 300 metres northwest of Old Castle Point.
-The tide gauge on the Shrape Beacon will indicate if use of the Small Craft Channel is practicable; if not, head for Egypt Point to the west, leaving any small craft moorings to port before entering the Inner Fairway north of the Royal Yacht Squadron.
+The tide gauge on the Shrape Beacon will indicate if the dredged Eastern Channel is safe to use (Tide height + 2.25m); if not, head for Egypt Point to the west, leaving any small craft moorings and the breakwater to port before entering the Inner Fairway north of the Royal Yacht Squadron.
 Vessels approaching from the west need to keep a close lookout for unlit mooring buoys inside the large Gurnard north cardinal buoy, and where possible, yachts starting and finishing races off the harbour entrance.

 All vessels approaching Cowes should do so at a safe speed, maintain a good lookout and give full consideration to other vessels, many of which are manned by inexperienced crews.